 Because Bombay was the drink of choice, we kept a bottle just for him.
 After he died there was a shot or two left at the bottom which I tucked in the back of the cabinet.
 I was careful never to offer it to anyone.
 Guests drank from the Costco-sized bottle of Sapphire in the front.
 Or maybe Hendricks, if I liked them.

 Yesterday was the seventh anniversary of losing my dad whom I have missed every day.
 Such was our relationship.
 Such was his presence.
 I thought about the bottle at the back of cabinet.
-It seemed to me that someone (not I) should have that last shot in his honor and I should release the empty bottle that had become ensnared in meaning and emotions disproportionate to a glass bottle.
-Of gin.
+It seemed to me that someone (not I) should have that last shot in his memory, and empty the vessel that had become ensnared in meaning and emotions disproportionate to its purpose.

 My husband likes gin and I asked him to do the honors.
 Not coincidentally he happily (maybe enthusiastically) obliged.
 At about nine o’clock last evening he poured it over ice and toasted to my dad.

 I thought it would hurt more.
 I was glad it didn’t.
 This morning I saw the container in the garage.
 Unceremoniously tossed into our blue recycling bin for glass and plastic.
 I had to breathe deeply.
 I remembered, as I generally do in such situations, what my sister-in-law always says to me.
 “Dad’s not in there.”